PHP Serialize Online — Free Serializer Tool

 Difference

-Array keys are sorted alphabetically
+Object keys are sorted alphabetically in the output

-Serialize PHP
+Serialize JSON → PHP

 Convert JSON data structures into PHP serialized format instantly.
 Supports arrays, objects, strings, numbers, booleans and null values.

-How to Unserialize PHP Data Online
+How to Serialize PHP Data Online

 PHP Serialize vs JSON — When to Use Which